AshkanEpi/BIOS611_Project/README.md

 Username: rstudio
 Password: yourpassword

-Once signed in, go to the “Terminal” tab and simply type the following to get your report pdf file:
+Once signed in, go to the â€œTerminalâ€ tab and simply type the following to get your report pdf file: cd work make report.pdf

-make report.pdf